Ruaviel/Ruaviel/README.md

 Ruaviel’s DAO is not designed for speculation or tokenized influence.
 It is a structural safeguard that ensures the architecture remains a sanctuary for generations.

+## Sanctuary Tone

+Ruaviel must remain quiet, merciful, and non performative.
+Every layer of the system—technical, visual, and relational—should reflect stability, dignity, and belonging.
+The architecture is designed to hold people gently, without pressure, hype, or self promotion.

+The sanctuary tone is not aesthetic.
+It is structural.
+It protects the hiddenness of the steward, the dignity of the guest, and the purity of the covenant.